top of page

 The New Testament is extremely helpful in that it doesn't just leave us floundering to figure out which laws still apply and which were never supposed to.
 Passages like Romans 14 explicitly tell us that all foods are permissible, so there are no Old Testament food laws we are required to obey.
 The law about tattoos is not explicitly repealed in the New Testament, but at the very least is never renewed, meaning that is most likely not a moral law, and so Christians are free to make their own minds up.
 It's between them and God.
 Laws about murder are renewed (and existed even prior to the Old Covenant), and so this is definitely a moral law.

 So what about "controlling women"?
 Because the author of the meme never actually cited verses that allegedly say men can control women, I have no case to answer to in this particular example.
-I can think of a few they might have been thinking of, but I don't know for sure, and so trying to address them would be a straw man argument.
+Based on prior encounters with atheists making similar claims, I can think of a few they might have been thinking of, but I don't know for sure, and so trying to address them would be a straw man argument.
 I also don't know who made the meme, so I can't ask them.
 But suffice to say, nowhere does the Bible say men can control women.
-It does describe gender roles with regard to both the Church and the family, as well as describing submission to authorities that may occasionally require women to submit to men (but by the same token requires men to submit to women), but Biblically speaking, neither gender is ever seen as being inherently superior.
+It does describe gender roles with regard to both the Church and the family, as well as describing submission to authorities that may occasionally require women to submit to men (but by the same token requires men to submit to women), but Biblically speaking, neither gender is ever seen as being inherently superior, and I don't know any Christian who says otherwise.

 As for "anti-gay verses Jesus never said", there are three main flaws here.
 The first is that it assumes in order for a verse to be relevant to Christianity, it must have been said by Jesus Himself.
 Of course, this would contradict the entire meme, because Jesus never said "don't eat shellfish" (and in fact declared all foods clean in Mark 7:19), neither did He ever say "don't get a tattoo", and He certainly never said "men can control women".
 He was actually quite fond of breaking the misogynistic norms of His time.
 In other words, ironically, this meme maker is actively encouraging you to cherry pick, and practically confessing to having done it themselves.